Measuring Student Behavioral Engagement using Histogram of Actions: Experiments

-To evaluate the effectiveness of the proposed approach, we collected a behavioral engagement dataset, as there is no a standard benchmark for student actions in a classroom.
-The dataset is annotated for both student actions and student behavioral engagement levels.
-The videos of the dataset are captured using a wall-mounted camera in a classroom with a 4k resolution and 15 fps.
-Participated students are undergraduates, master's, and doctoral students.
+In order to assess the efficacy of the proposed approach, we gathered a behavioral engagement dataset comprising two subcategories: student actions and student engagement.
+This is required because neither student engagement nor classroom behavior has a public standard benchmark.
+The videos of the dataset were captured using a wall-mounted camera in a classroom with a 4K resolution and 15 fps.
 The sizes of classes range from 6 to 11 students.
-For student actions, we annotated 1414 video segments, which were recorded from 4 courses, and 13 videos one for each action, which were recorded in a controlled setting.
-The statistics of the annotation are tabulated in Table \ref{fig:dataset_stats}.
-For student behavioral engagement annotation, videos of three lectures for 11 students are annotated by Psychology and Education experts.
-This annotation categorizes each 2-minute video segment into engaged or disengaged.
+For student actions, we annotated 1414 video segments, which were recorded from 4 courses.
+Also, 13 videos, one for each action, were recorded in a controlled setting.
+The statistics of the annotated videos are illustrated in Fig.~\ref{fig:dataset_stats}.
+Videos from four one-hour lectures for eleven students make up the student engagement dataset.
+Experts in education and psychology annotated these videos.
+This annotation divides each two-minute video segment into engaged and disengaged categories.